nicholaskajoh/alphacoder.xyz/content/blog/lazy-loading-with-django-and-jquery.md

     }(jQuery));

-The snippet above listens for click events on the “Load More Posts” link and sends AJAX requests to the `lazy_load_posts` function.
-If the request is successful, we append returned data to the posts _div_ (_id="posts"_).
+The snippet above listens for click events on the “Load More Posts” link and sends AJAX requests to the `lazy_load_posts` view.
+If a request is successful, the returned data is appended to the posts `div` (`id="posts"`).

 All the code snippets in this tutorial can be found on [this Github Gist](https://gist.github.com/nicholaskajoh/ae85bb836f2a6254244c847b962095d4).